WNEW-FM: "Mix 102.7"

-On December 26, 2003, at 10:27 a.m., the station became "Mix 102.7", making the switch to a more rhythmic-leaning adult contemporary format, playing a range of upbeat, danceable hits from the 1970s to the 2000s, with the slogan "The Station That Picks You Up and Makes You Feel Good."
+On December 26, 2003, at 10:27 am, the station became "Mix 102.7", making the switch to a more rhythmic-leaning adult contemporary format, playing a range of upbeat, danceable hits from the 1970s to the 2000s, with the slogan "The Station That Picks You Up and Makes You Feel Good".
 The first song on "Mix" was Ain't No Stoppin' Us Now by McFadden & Whitehead.
 The original program director was Smokey Rivers, and the music director was Rick Martini.
 WNEW initially was a mainstream AC, but began to focus on dance hits, mainly from the 1970s and 1980s, by the end of January.
-In the succeeding months, the "mix" tended to skew towards 90s and current dance hits (during this time, program director Frankie Blue was fired for drunken on-air behavior, not only saying "fuck" on-air, but also misidentifying the station as rival "103.5 KTU"), with this all culminating in a change with Rick Martini as the new program director and an official "classic dance" or rhythmic AC format in early 2005 under the slogan "Move to the Mix", and in the later months, adopted the "New York's Classic Dance Mix" slogan.
+In the succeeding months, the "mix" tended to skew towards 1990s and current dance hits (during this time, program director Frankie Blue was fired for drunken on-air behavior, not only saying "fuck" on-air, but also misidentifying the station as rival "103.5 KTU"), with this all culminating in a change with Rick Martini as the new program director and an official "classic dance" or rhythmic AC format in early 2005 under the slogan "Move to the Mix", and in the later months, adopted the "New York's Classic Dance Mix" slogan.
 However, the "Mix 102.7" moniker and the WNEW call letters remained.
 Ratings continued to be among the lowest of any major station in New York City.

 On December 31, 2005, the station underwent another ownership change after Viacom and CBS Corporation organized a split that saw the Infinity Broadcasting division go under CBS ownership, which resulted in a corporate name change to CBS Radio.

 In December 2006, the station began increasing the amount of Christmas music, and at the same time, Michelle Visage was let go and Joe Causi was relegated to his Sunday night Studio 54 classic Disco program.
 As of December 22, 2006, Paco Lopez, Efren Sifuentes, Carol Ford and Yvonne Velázquez had also been released in anticipation of an expected format change.

 In 2006, WNEW launched WNEW-HD2, an HD Radio channel, broadcasting 1010 WINS.